bluesillybeard/Pinc2/readme.md

 ## Q&A
 - Why make this when other libraries already exist?
     - for fun
-    - To make a low-level windowing / graphics library that can be built and used, with only the requirement being a C compiler and some time.
+    - To make a low-level windowing library that can be built and used, with only the requirement being a C compiler and some time.
     - Additionally, a library with an insanely wide net of supported backends is very useful.
 Admittedly, the only backend implemented at the moment is based on SDL2, but take a look at the [Planned Backends](#planned-window-backends-not-final),
 - Why support fixed-function rendering It's so old! (and deprecated)
     - I thought it would be cool to be able to run this on extremely ancient hardware and OS, for no other reason than to see it run.
 Partially inspired by [MattKC porting .NET framework 2 to Windows 95.](https://www.youtube.com/watch?v=CTUMNtKQLl8)